scottstirling/pi2llm/README.md

 2. Go to `Script > Utilities > LLM Assistant` to launch the main tool.
 3. The chat window will appear.
 The first time it is run it will display its Configuration aka Settings dialog.
 See the Configuration section ^ if needed.
 4.  **Select a Target Image:** Use the dropdown menu at the top left of the window to choose an open image to work on.
 5.  **Analyze:** Click the **"Analyze Selected Image"** button.
-The script will gather details about the image and send them to the LLM. **NOTE: at no time is an image sent to the LLM.
-That feature may be implemented in a future version of the script, if a user wants to opt in to submitting image bytes to a Multimodal LLM or Vision Language Model for analysis.**
+The script will gather details about the image and its processing history and send the details to the LLM and, if opted in, a copy of the image as a JPG is sent after being resized to fit the configured maximum dimensions for the LLM API.
 6.  **Chat** The first response from the LLM will appear.
 You can now have a conversation:
     *   Ask for recommendations: `"What should I do next?"`
     *   Ask for clarification: `"Explain what DynamicBackgroundExtraction does."`